This article was originally written in August, 2015. Updated in 2020.

 On Nov.
-30, 2005, the Sharks pulled off a massive trade, one which is arguably one of the worst in NHL history.
-Fortunately for the Sharks, this trade was horrendous for the Boston Bruins and fantastic for them, as they landed a young, big bodied, franchise center ice-man in Joe Thornton, who turned out to be a consistent offensive producer and exceptional playmaker.
+30, 2005, the Sharks pulled off a massive trade, one that is arguably one of the worst in NHL history.
+Fortunately for the Sharks, this trade was horrendous for the Boston Bruins and fantastic for them, as they landed a young, big-bodied, franchise center ice-man in Joe Thornton, who turned out to be a consistent offensive producer and exceptional playmaker.

 Paired with the incredible game-changing skills of Thornton, Cheechoo’s production soared to new and incredible heights.
 In his first season alongside Thornton, Cheechoo netted an amazing 56 goals, capturing the Rocket Richard Trophy as the NHL leader in goals scored, while Thornton amassed 72 assists in only 58 games played with the Sharks, and 92 for the entire season.

 However, following this fantastic year, Cheechoo’s production began to slip despite still producing solid numbers.